-Andrej Nosko is a Central European energy expert, and a visiting Assistant Professor at Faculty of Political Sciences and International Relations of Matej Bel University in Banská Bystrica.
+Andrej Nosko is a Central European energy expert, visiting Assistant Professor at Faculty of Political Sciences and International Relations of Matej Bel University in Banská Bystrica.

 He is member of the Advisory Board for International EU funded Project Enabling the Energy Union through understanding the drivers of individual and collective energy choices in Europe (ENABLE.EU) and a member of the of Southeast Europe Leadership for Development and Integrity (SELDI) International Advisory Board.
 Dr. Nosko worked with and led an international group of researchers advocating for closer transnational cooperation in improving energy security in Europe.
 He has been an independent researcher and consultant, and served as an external advisor to the Defense Review Consultation Committee of Ministry of Defense of Slovak Republic (2010).
 He has advised governments, business, lectured, and authored papers on energy policies of Central European countries.